krishagandhi0711/Lexiguard/lexiguard-backend/Readme.md

 # ⚙️ LexiGuard Backend

 The **LexiGuard Backend** is a powerful FastAPI-based REST API that powers the LexiGuard legal document analysis platform.
-It leverages Google's Gemini AI for intelligent contract analysis, Cloud DLP for PII redaction, and Cloud Firestore for persistent storage.
+It leverages Google's Gemini 2.5 Flash for intelligent contract analysis, Cloud DLP for PII redaction, Cloud Firestore for persistent storage, and Cloud Pub/Sub for asynchronous processing.

 ---